highcharts-for-python/highcharts-core/docs/index.rst

   server as needed.
 * **Integration with Pandas and PySpark**.
 With two lines of code, produce a high-end interactive visualization of your Pandas or PySpark dataframe.
-* Leverage Highcharts visualization templates in your Python code to eliminate "fiddly" configuration tweaks.
 * **Consistent code style**.
 For Python developers, switching between Pythonic code conventions and JavaScript code conventions can be...annoying.
 So **Highcharts for Python** applies Pythonic syntax with automatic conversion between